 So she fills it out, walks it back out to the mailbox, and mails it back.

-This example is how EVERY direct mail lead submission happens!
+This example is how EVERY direct mail final expense lead submission happens!

-Do you see how engaged your prospects are with direct mail?
+Do you see how engaged your prospects are with mailers?

 And note that no salesman or telemarketers pressured Mildred into replying.